Difference Between Normal and Cancer Cells

 Another risk factor for the development of cancer is chronically high iron levels.
 High iron levels have been associated with increased inflammation and increased production of oxidants (12).
 It is also well known that rapidly dividing cells require high levels of iron in order to replicate DNA.

 Monitoring iron levels and incorporating an iron chelation therapy has proven successful in the control of certain cancers.
 Iron chelation should be performed by a qualified health professional as such protocols can cause health problems if performed incorrectly.
 Turmeric, resveratrol and green tea extract are great natural iron chelators that can be used daily (13).
-We use Nrf2 Power to support anti-oxidants and help to chelate iron.

 In our society it is often taught that cancer is a chance genetic mutation that simply occurs in some people but not in others.
 As expressed in this article however, a lot is understood about the mechanisms behind cancer formation.